 Yes, you can just quit a nursing job if it inflicts an unmanageable amount of stress or if you want to seek a new opportunity.

 If you plan to quit, you should plan to provide adequate notice.
-Failing to provide sufficient notice can result in the following consequences:
+Sufficient notice can help you adhere to your employment contract and limit interruptions in patient care.

 Do Nurses Have to Give Four Weeks’ Notice?